Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### GetChild(number,boolean)
 > Fetches a child node by its index.
-Each child node has an index relative its siblings (see ).
+Each child node has an index relative to its siblings (see ).
 The first child is at index 0.
 Negative values can also be used to start from the end of the list.
 This method can be used in combination with to iterate over this node's children.
 If no child exists at the given index, this method returns and an error is generated.If is , internal children are ignored (see 's internal parameter). # Assuming the following are children of this node, in order: # First, Middle, Last. var a = get_child(0).name # a is "First" var b = get_child(1).name # b is "Middle" var b = get_child(2).name # b is "Last" var c = get_child(-1).name # c is "Last" Note: To fetch a node by , use .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">